Taylor-Rostow Report: Report

 Taylor’s fourth cable was also from the Philippines on November 1, for Kennedy only, and it elaborated still further on his recommendation to send troops.
 The commitment was essential if we were to save South Vietnam.
-Yet, he noted several disadvantages to it: (a) the strategic reserve of U.S. forces is so weak that we cannot afford to send forces to a peripheral area of the Communist bloc where they could be engaged for an uncertain duration; (b) although U.S. prestige is already engaged in Vietnam, it will become more so by the sending of troops; (c) if the first contingent is not sufficient, it will be difficult to resist the pressure to reinforce and if it is intended to close the Vietnamese frontiers and clean-up the insurgents, there is no limit to our possible commitment (unless we attack the source in Hanoi); and (d) the introduction of U.S. forces may increase tensions and risk escalation into a major war in Asia.
+Yet, he noted several disadvantages to it: (a) the strategic reserve of U.S. forces is so weak that the United States cannot afford to send forces to a peripheral area of the Communist bloc where they could be engaged for an uncertain duration; (b) although U.S. prestige is already engaged in Vietnam, it will become more so by the sending of troops; (c) if the first contingent is not sufficient, it will be difficult to resist the pressure to reinforce and if it is intended to close the Vietnamese frontiers and clean-up the insurgents, there is no limit to possible U.S. commitment (unless the United States attacks the source in Hanoi); and (d) the introduction of U.S. forces may increase tensions and risk escalation into a major war in Asia.
 Nevertheless, no other action would demonstrate U.S. seriousness of purpose and hence reassure the people and government of Vietnam and other U.S. friends and allies in Southeast Asia.
 He repeated his rationale for committing the 6,000 to 8,000 mostly logistical troops (noting that their purpose would not be to clear jungles and forests of Viet Cong guerillas) and added that they could act as an advance party for additional forces if CINCPAC or SEATO contingency plans were invoked.
 Finally, he expanded on his views that North Vietnam and China would be unlikely to enter the war because of the severe logistical difficulties they would face and the current existence of starvation conditions in China.